vmiklos/turtle-cpm/README.md

 ## The turtle

-turtle-cpm is turtle to be explicitly different from cpm, which is an independent from the original C codebase.
-It's turtle because this project is no longer implemented in C, so might be a little bit slower (though not significantly in practice).
+The turtle-cpm codebase is independent from the original cpm.
+It's turtle because this project is not in C, so might be a little bit slower (though not significantly in practice).